 A random draw means that you randomly select two or more cards from your deck and then start working with the meaning associated with that grouping of cards.

-A ‘conscious’ selection means that you draw one Tarot card from your deck, and then consciously choose other Tarot cards that align with your selected card.
-Consider the general meaning of the card you are studying, and ask yourself:
+A ‘conscious’ selection means that you draw one Tarot card from your deck, and then consciously choose other Tarot cards that aligns with your selected card.
+Consider the general meaning of the card you are studying, and ask yourself which other Tarot cards:

-- What other cards give this card a completely different meaning?
+- give this card a completely different meaning?

 Use these ‘thought starters’ to help you choose other cards that tie in to the selected card.